AlessandroYorba/Alduin/README.md

 ---------------

 #### Alduin Mode ####
-There be dragons here!
-Add the following to your .vimrc to enable Alduin as your default colorscheme [alduin Screenshot]()
+To make alduin your default colorscheme add this to your .vimrc:

     colorscheme alduin

 #### Become Ethereal ####
-Add the following to your .vimrc so that Alduin displays in a darker version [Ethereal Screenshot]()
+Add the following to your .vimrc to enable Alduin's darker version:

     " Dark Version of Alduin
     let g:alduin_Shout_Become_Ethereal = 1